adurivault/FBMessage/PROCESSING.md

     pip install --upgrade fbchat-archive-parser

 ``messages.htm`` just acts as a manifest for the contents of a directory called ``messages/``.
 Both are required to use this tool.
+Under the ``html/`` folder simply run the command fbcap in your terminal with your messages.htm file as the argument.
 You can now transform ``messages.htm`` into a pretty Json file with the simple commande line :

     fbcap ./messages.htm -f pretty-json > messages.json